Skip to main content

 Enforcing MFA for end users

-Enforcing MFA for an end-user on a sub-organization can do so using a delegated access user.
+Enforcing MFA for an end user on a sub-organization can be done using a delegated access user.
 A delegated access user is a non-root user created in the sub-organization whose API key is controlled by the parent organization and has carefully scoped permissions to perform only specific actions.
 To set this up:

 1. The sub-organization’s root user creates a delegated access user with an API key controlled by the parent org.